 As chart 1 shows, of the funding awarded:

-- 56% were granted to beneficiaries whose ethnicity was unknown or not mentioned by the applicant,
+- 66% was granted to beneficiaries whose ethnicity was unknown or not mentioned by the applicant

-- 19% benefited Black, Asian and Minority Ethnic groups, but the project was not specifically designed for this purpose,
+- 17% benefited Black, Asian and Minority Ethnic groups, but the project was not specifically designed for this purpose

 The audit also looked at which types of organisation were funded:

-- 6% of funding went to Black, Asian and Minority Ethnic organisations.*
+- 5% of funding went to Black, Asian and Minority Ethnic sector organisations*

-*The criteria used to classify a Black, Asian and Minority Ethnic/minority sector organisation required that organisations have a mission and purpose to benefit Black, Asian and Minority Ethnic communities, and the majority of the leadership (at least half of the senior team and the Trustee board) must be from the minority community(ies) the organisation serves.
+*The criteria used to classify a Black, Asian and Minority Ethnic sector organisation required that organisations have both a mission and purpose to benefit Black, Asian and Minority Ethnic communities and the majority of their leadership (at least half of the senior team and the Trustee board) are from the minority community(ies) the organisation serves.

 2. Project type